Youzhihui/CSViG/README.md

 # Siamese Vision Graph Neural Network with Cross Feature Fusion for Remote Sensing Image Change Detection

-This project contains the implementation of our work for semi-supervised semantic segmentation:
+This project contains the implementation of our work for change detection:
 `Siamese Vision Graph Neural Network with Cross Feature Fusion for Remote Sensing Image Change Detection`

 ## News